-- Your average monthly income is compared with the median family income as prescribed by the state.
+- Your average monthly income is compared with the median family income as prescribed by the state by using your household’s last six months of income prior to your filing month.
 Your income should be equal to or less than the state.

 If you pass these requirements, then you would be able to move forward with Chapter 7 bankruptcy.
-As always, you should consult first with a Fairfax bankruptcy attorney to determine whether or not you can qualify for Chapter 7.
+As always, you should consult first with a Richmond, Fairfax, and Warrenton bankruptcy attorneys to determine whether or not you can qualify for Chapter 7.

 We at New Day Legal can help decide which plan of action is right for you.
 Even if you find that you do not qualify for Chapter 13 bankruptcy, it does not mean all hope is lost.
 There is always a way to find relief to any debt problem, no matter how small or large the issue is perceived to be.